evanjt/crudcrate-derive/README.md

+### ⚠️ Repository Archived

+**This repository has been merged into the main crudcrate repository at https://github.com/evanjt/crudcrate starting from version 0.5.0 and will be archived.**

+Please use the main repository for all future development and issues.

 ### Note
 These are the procedural macros for the `crudcrate` crate.
 They are not meant to be used directly and can be accessed through the `crudcrate` crate.